nrfconnect/sdk-sidewalk/README.rst

 This repository contains an Amazon Sidewalk platform abstraction layer fot the Nordic nRF Connect SDK which is based on Zephyr RTOS.

-The code is in development state, it's for early evaluation and testing purposes.
-It shouldn't be used in production.
+The code is in development state, meaning it is for early evaluation and testing purposes.
+It is not used in production.

 The following repositories must be combined with sdk-sidewalk: